RPI-GameArchitecture/hw1-thread-safe-queue/README.md

 For this homework:

 You *must* implement the locking queue defined in the paper "Simple, Fast, and Practical Non-Blocking and Blocking Concurrent Queue Algorithms" by Maged Michael and Michael Scott (locking queue.pdf)

 For 10% extra credit, you *may* also implement the lock-free version.
 The lock free version implements a common, but slightly confusing, technique.

 For an additional 10% extra credit, implement the push() and pop() operations such that they do not allocate or free from the system heap.
-Instead preallocate node_count elements on queue construction, and free on queue destruction.
+Instead, preallocate node_count elements on queue construction, and free on queue destruction.
 This is another common, but challenging, optimization.